surekhag28/ComputerVision/DiabetesPrediction_react_flask_docker_aws/README.md

 # Diabetes Predictor using RandomForest Regression - Front end: React, REST endpoints: Flask web app, Container: Docker, Deployment: AWS EC2

 ## Overview
-As part of this sample project, I have created simple web application which will take input as csv file containing dataset from the user.
-This csv file will be further sent to flask web app which will perform linear regression on training data at backend side and will send output as root mean square error, r sqaured score and trained coefficients.
-These statistics are then finally displayed to user using react frontend app.
+As part of this project, I have created Diabetes predictor using RandomForest regression which will take certain values from the user via frontend application and will send the inference output back to the them.

 ### Docker Compose
 Docker maintains software and all of its dependencies within a "container", which can make collaborating and deploying simpler.